ravichas/pdsnd_github/README.md

        * Based on the input displays the data and asks again for input, if the user says, no/no data to display, it moves on
    *  Based on the dataset calculates summary statistics and displayes them to the user
    *  Asks whether the user would like to choose different input options or quit
-       * Based on the input, the code cycles through or exits the loop
+       * Based on the input, the code cycles through the above steps or exits the loop

 ### Files used
     * bikeshare.py